 It starts with what to avoid.
 Many people don't realize that they are unintentionally contributing to their own anxiety.
 Only by avoiding common anxiety mistakes will you be able to cope.
 Some examples include:

-- Anxiety Producing Stimuli – Anxiety is a cumulative condition.
+- Anxiety-producing Stimuli Anxiety is a cumulative condition.
 The more anxiety you experience in your daily life, the more your other anxiety symptoms get worse.
-That means that you should avoid horror movies, dark alleys at night, spending time with people that are reckless – anything that produces anxiety should be controlled, to avoid the anxiety from getting worse.
+That means that you should avoid horror movies, dark alleys at night, spending time with people who are reckless - anything that produces anxiety should be controlled, to avoid the anxiety from getting worse.

 You also need to avoid falling back into your old anxiety habits.
 Coping with anxiety is about commitment, so assuming you've corrected your anxiety problem and getting back to your old habits will harm you as well.